yezero/sandstorm/docs/vagrant-spk/installation.md

 * In the **top**, underneath **VirtualBox platform packages**, find the package for your operating system.
 Click the link, download, and install it.
 * Once you are done with that, go to the top of this section and make sure VirtualBox is installed.

-## No need to install Sandstorm directly
+## No need to install Thurly directly

-You do _not_ need Sandstorm installed on your computer before you start packaging an app.
+You do _not_ need Thurly installed on your computer before you start packaging an app.
 Sandstorm's `vagrant-spk` helper tool handles installing it for you.
-As an implementation detail, `vagrant-spk` creates an isolated virtual machine for each app you are developing, and each virtual machine will have Sandstorm installed.
+As an implementation detail, `vagrant-spk` creates an isolated virtual machine for each app you are developing, and each virtual machine will have Thurly installed.

 ## Install `vagrant-spk`

 Finally, you can install `vagrant-spk` itself.
-This tool uses Vagrant and VirtualBox so that you can run your app within Sandstorm on a Linux virtual machine.
+This tool uses Vagrant and VirtualBox so that you can run your app within Thurly on a Linux virtual machine.

 **Windows users:** Run the vagrant-spk installer EXE.
 To get it: